pemo11/easygrader/README.md

 # Simpelgrader (version 0.8)
 A simple Python application for grading Java assignments by running defined actions and tests for each submission

+### how to use the programm?

+I wrote a description for using the programm in the file  [a simpelgrader_manual.md](simpelgrader_manual.md) that is part of this repo.

 ### about the programm
 I started the development of *Simpelgrader* in March 2022 at the **Hochschule Emden Leer** as part of my bachelor thesis about auto grading programming assignments because I felt there is a need for such a tool.